When many big plans come to nothing, it is fit to look for reasons why.

 He had plans and aims and declared that he would make a supreme effort to create a Golden World City in Encinitas.
 However, what he did was not good enough to bring forth such a city in his day.
 Besides, his fellowship scrapped the Golden City plans after Yogananda's death - that too.

 The two magazine articles from 1937 are quoted verbatim now.

 NOTE.
 Lots of ideals without being practical about them is not good enough.
 "How's" are missing.

 Maharishi's Vastu architecture contains many principles that may amount to ease our days - to compare with. [◦No dream: Vastu architecture for neighbourhoods is being realised].
 There is more about vastu sites in books, for example Maharishi Vastu.
 Architecture and Planning (etc.) (2013).

-The idea of placing the country in the city somehow and more or less in a fit way, is not a rotten egg.
+The idea of placing the countryside in the city somehow and more or less in a fit way, is not a rotten egg.
 It spells: More greens, recreation grounds, trees, bushes, space and less woe.
 Thicker walls and better windows can help against stressing city noice too.
-For the lack of things like all these, the quality of life dwindle for many.
+For the lack of things like all these, the quality of life dwindles for all too many.

 When people flock from the countryside to urban areas, make urban areas better to live in by bringing into them vital parts of what makes the countryside attractive and recreative for folks and many animals also.